What to expect at a Trinity service

 In the evenings

-Evening services are always united with our Churches Uniting in Central Sutton partners, taking place in each Church (Trinity, St Nicholas and Sutton Baptist) on a monthly rotation.
+Evening services are united with our Churches Uniting in Central Sutton partners, taking place one of our churches (Trinity, St Nicholas and Sutton Baptist) on one Sunday each month.

-They are held at 6.30pm and usually last about an hour.
+They are held at 5.00pm or 6.30pm and usually last about an hour.